Steve Murphy (news anchor): Stéphane Dion controversy

 Murphy was at the centre of controversy when on October 9, 2008, during the Federal election campaign, CTV News at 6:00 p.m. chose to air an unedited version of an interview Murphy conducted with Stéphane Dion in which he had trouble understanding some of the questions Murphy was asking him in English even though Dion had an interpreter with him and they had to restart the interview several times.
 Many viewers thought it was Murphy himself who chose to air the interview uncut.
 After the interview was aired, Management at CTV Atlantic and CTV News made it clear that Murphy had no role in the decision.
 After an arbiter of ethics ruled that CTV violated industry code, the Canadian Broadcast Standards Council found the interview was "discourteous and inconsiderate".
 It also found that Steve Murphy didn’t have the authority to offer restarts, but that once it was agreed CTV as the broadcaster should have honoured the agreement.
 CTV had to provide a statement saying it violated the RTNDA Code of Ethics, and air it during the supper hour broadcast.

 Other/personal life

-Murphy has written two books: Live At 5: The Story Of Its Success (Nimbus, 2002) and Before The Camera: A Memoir (Nimbus, 2006).
+Murphy has written three books: Live At 5: The Story Of Its Success (Nimbus, 2002) and Before The Camera: A Memoir (Nimbus, 2006).
 Murphy donated his profits from both books to Christmas Daddies and the IWK Health Centre.
 Murphy is also very involved in the community and serves as chair of Christmas Daddies, a charity that holds a telethon every year to raise money for underprivileged Maritime children.
 The charity is administered by The Salvation Army.
-Murphy also hosts the Christmas Daddies Telethon and The IWK Telethon for Children.
+Murphy also hosts the Christmas Daddies Telethon (Since 1980) and The IWK Telethon for Children (since 1996).
 Murphy currently lives in Halifax, Nova Scotia.
 Murphy also has two children.
 Nora, from his first marriage and Brendan from his second who excels at geography.
+He also wrote Murphy's Logic in 2023.

+In December 2024, he was appointed a Member to the Order of Canada.

+Steve Murphy is a fan of the Montreal Canadiens.